 Through my discovery that food can, in fact, be medicine, I found my calling to serve.
 You see, my entire life, I’ve been drawn to help people.
 In fact, I had childhood dreams of becoming a lawyer who took corporations to court for trampling on human rights.
 I couldn’t believe I was never taught that the standard American diet and lifestyle are literally killing us--and I was outraged.
 I decided to take a stand by helping people regain their health.

 I attended the Institute for Integrative Nutrition to become a certified holistic health coach, earned the designation of Reiki Master, completed my Yoga teacher certification with Yandara Yoga Institute, and honed my functional medicine and nutrition skills with Andrea Nakayama in her Digestive Intensive and Full Body Systems trainings before completing the Functional Nutrition & Lifestyle Practitioner certification program.

-Today, I’m a functional nutritionist and lifestyle counselor.
-I practice root cause resolution by looking outside of pills, potions, and protocols and focus instead on the epigenetic terrain that influences disease expression.
+As an allied functional medicine practitioner, I practice root cause resolution by looking outside of pills, potions, and protocols and focus instead on the epigenetic terrain that influences disease expression.
 I help my clients identify and create the lifestyle that allows them to flourish.
 Through our work, my clients discover that their bodies have the potential to heal.

 Creating a new lifestyle isn’t easy--at least it wasn’t for me--and it takes time, but it’s worth doing.
 So much of what appears normal in our culture is making us sick.
 In order to heal, we must create a new normal.
 In my practice I give my clients the knowledge to become empowered and achieve health, the tools to be successful, and the support to stay on track.

-Outside of counseling, you’ll find me, well, outside; climbing, biking, skiing, tending to goats and helping out on my partners’ vegetable farm.
+Outside of counseling, you’ll find me, well, outside; farming, climbing, and biking.

 The natural healing force within each of us is the greatest force in getting well.